swarakaka/syntax-nuxt-permissions/README.md

 Get your module up and running quickly.

 Find and replace all on all files (CMD+SHIFT+F):
-- Name: My Module
+- Name: Syntax Nuxt Permissions
-- Package name: my-module
+- Package name: syntax-nuxt-permissions
-- Description: My new Nuxt module
+- Description: Nuxt 3 module for role and permission management -->
--->

 # My Module